Lakhnadon Christian Hospital

-At LCH, they are a fellowship of health professionals who are committed to God.
-They aim to emerge as the major health provider in the district of Seoni, Madhya Pradesh, offering excellent, ethical, and holistic care to all, even to the poorest of the poor.
+LCH is the major health provider in the district of Seoni, Madhya Pradesh, offering excellent, ethical, and holistic care to all, even to the poorest of the poor.
 The staff strive to speak of and demonstrate the love of God through all their dealings, to reach out to the communities through health and development programs, and to build one another up professionally and spiritually.

 The Spandana Community Health and Development Project associated with LCH is working in 200 different villages and has three components.
 The first is the Reproductive and Child Health Program, designed to improve the situation of mothers and infants.
 Both poverty and false beliefs in myths about pregnancy result in widespread anemia and malnutrition among mothers and infants.
 The Spandana project has set up Village Health Committees in many villages that help to educate the people.
 Spandana also has an HIV/AIDS education component.
 Due to the geography of having several major highways running through the area, many truck drivers spread the disease through having unprotected sex with commercial sex workers.
 Also, men of the area have migrated to the cities to find work and have contracted the disease there.
 Awareness about HIV/AIDS has been spread among the people in the villages and also among truck drivers.
 The third component of Spandana is the Watershed and Agricultural Project, which was begun to help deal with low rainfall and the falling ground water table.
-They construct check-dams and install water tanks to help over three thousand farmers get water for irrigation for their crops.
+They construct check-dams and install water tanks to help over thousands of farmers get water for irrigation for their crops.
 This results in improved agriculture which reduces poverty and improves the food security of the people.
 Farmers are less likely to have to migrate to cities and can stay home and grow successful crops.